notrealn/Explosive-Shells/README.md

-# ExampleMod
+# Simple Shells

-my first mod, used to test stuff
+my first mod. adds shells into the game